 Kennith Anthony Dewayne Thomas also faces an additional charge of aggravated robbery in the case.

-According to Thomas' arrest affidavit, he and three friends had made plans to steal marijuana from Adam Watson, 30.
+According to the affidavit for Thomas’ arrest, he and three friends had made plans to steal marijuana from Adam Watson, 30.

-The group drove from Pocola, Okla., to a Family Dollar store in Fort Smith, and Thomas got out of the car, the affidavit says.
+The group drove from Pocola, Okla., to a Family Dollar in Fort Smith, and Thomas got out of the car.

 He fled without any marijuana or money, according to the affidavit.
-The group drove back to Oklahoma, cleaned the pistol and left it with its owner, the affidavit says.
-The name of the gun's owner was redacted.
+The group drove back to Oklahoma, cleaned the pistol and left it with its owner, whose identity was redacted in the affidavit.

-Officers later located the gun and found three shell casings near Watson's car.
+Officers later retrieved the gun and found three shell casings near Watson’s car.

-Thomas is being held in lieu of $500,000 cash bond.
-He is to be arraigned at 8:30 a.m. today in the Sebastian County courts building.
+Thomas is being held on $500,000 cash bond.
+He will be arraigned at 8:30 a.m.
+Wednesday in the Sebastian County Courts Building.